1. A Beautiful Place to Live

 Conversations in the county have occasionally reinforced the perspectives of the “born heres” versus the “came heres” (or flatlanders).
 I am among the newer residents of the county who do not want Brown County to transform into the places I moved here to avoid.
 Larger communities have their positives – such as more choices in schools, more affordable housing, employment, shopping, medical facilities, entertainment, and lower cost of living – but they also can have more sprawl, gentrification, traffic congestion, higher taxes, more crime, and fewer scenic views.

 I always followed the local stories in the Brown County Democrat and the advocacy of individuals and groups that just want to leave things alone.
-The last significant grassroots effort to question development interests was over the state’s Stellar grants.
+The last significant grassroots effort to question development interests was over the state’s Stellar grants in 2014.
 Projects that would require public funding were identified without any community engagement.
 Protests by citizens during the visit by the Stellar selection committee contributed to the county not obtaining the grants.

 I understand the interest in tourism-related development and also appreciate the vision of Andy Rogers on the critical importance of maintaining balance: